 The quality of the infrastructure and the workforce is generally adequate.
-One of the chief hurdles to conducting business in Serbia is the country's oversized bureaucracy, which remains as a rule inefficient.
-Nonetheless, significant progress has been made in simplifying procedures for issuing construction permits and adopting business-friendly changes to the labour law.
-However, corruption and organised crime remain a persistent problem in business circles and across nearly all sectors of the public administration.
+One important hurdle to conducting business in Serbia is the country's oversized bureaucracy, which remains as a rule inefficient.
+Corruption and organised crime remain a persistent problem in business circles and across nearly all sectors of the public administration.
+Some progress has been made in simplifying procedures for issuing construction permits and adopting business-friendly changes to the labour law.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.

 Hepatitis B: A vaccine is available for children at least two months old.

 Diphtheria-Tetanus-Polio: A booster shot should be administered if necessary (once every ten years).